AutoScheduleJS/queries-scheduler/README.md

 6. [5] user state (potential)
 7. [5] tasks (material)
 8. [7] user state (material)
-9. [5] needs and fixes or validate
+9. [5] needs and fixes, placeholder fill or validate

 a.
 Catch errors from [7] => generate new queries at [1].